Healthy Homes Assessment Petone

 Home Assessments Petone for Rental Properties

-There are many things to check in the home inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
-There are a few examples:
+There are many things you should look for in an house evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+A few examples are:

-The repercussions of not having the Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy services ruling can have a significant impact for property managers and landlords.
-For professional advice get in touch today to schedule your rental properties home evaluation.
+The repercussions of not having an Healthy home that is in compliance with lawful Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy solutions ruling can be significant for landlords and property managers.
+For expert advice get in touch today and book your rental property house evaluation.

 home assessments for rental properties